Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs

 As an example of usage, Algorithm~\ref{alg:rad} for radius is equivalent to the following algorithm using our minimum eccentricity selection for the basic function $v,\ell \mapsto \ell$.

-As another example, the function $f$ can be used to select a node with minimum eccentricity in a set $W$ of nodes when $f(v,\ell)$ returns $\ell$ for $v\in W$ and $\infty$ otherwise.
+As another example, the function $f$ can be used to select a node with minimum eccentricity in a set $W$ of nodes when $f(v,\ell)$ returns $\ell$ if $v\in W$ and $\infty$ otherwise.
 One can easily check that $f(v,.)$ is non-decreasing for all $v\in V$.
+Using this function in a variant of Algorithm~\ref{alg:radbis} then allows to find a node with minimum eccentricity in a given subset $W$ of nodes.
 We use our minimum eccentricity selection as an optimization for diameter computation and as a core tool for computing all eccentricities in the next sections.